morphologue/PrAutolabeller/README.md

 1. Once the lambda has started it will wait for you to attach a debugger.
 If you are using VS Code, you can click "Play" in the Run & Debug pane.

-1. Observe that the lambda interacts with the server and adds the expected labels.
+1. Observe that the lambda interacts with the HTTP replay and adds the expected labels.

 Some points to note: